In the Presence of

 Riham Elgizy

-ElGizy has a track record in originating and executing energy, clean technology, and renewable energy transactions across the globe.
+Ms. ElGizy has a track record in originating and executing energy, clean technology, and renewable energy transactions across the globe.
 She has advised strategy and investment boards and led negotiations with governments and privately held institutions.

 Decarbonisation Roundtable Series